Vacant office availability in Dublin falls to 2002 levels

 The amount of vacant office space available in Dublin is at its lowest since mid-2002, according to new figures.

-Data from Cushman and Wakefield shows the level of “immediately available” office space fell by 31 per cent annually in the third quarter to 329,450 square metres, a level not seen since the early 2000s.
+Data from Cushman & Wakefield shows the level of “immediately available” office space fell 31 per cent annually in the third quarter to 329,450sq m, a level not seen since the early 2000s.

 Furthermore, net of signed and reserved space, the vacancy rate fell to a new low of 5.1 per cent in the three-month period under review, the company said.

-Take up of office space in the capital overall reached 62,400 square metres in the third quarter, the figures show.
+The take-up of office space in the capital overall reached 62,400sq m in the third quarter, the figures show.

-Leasing activity totalled 185,600 square metres in the first nine months of the year, marginally ahead of the same period last year.
+Leasing activity totalled 185,600sq m in the first nine months of the year, marginally ahead of the same period last year.

-The standout transaction of the third quarter, according to Cushman and Wakefield, was the occupation by the IDA of approximately 10,700 square metres at Three Park Place on Upper Hatch Street in Dublin 2.
+The standout transaction of the third quarter, according to Cushman & Wakefield, was the occupation by the IDA of about 10,700sq m at Three Park Place on Upper Hatch Street in Dublin 2.

-Other deals which bolstered take up during the quarter included AIB occupying 5,250 square metres at block 2 in Heuston South Quarter, while Google increased its suburban footprint with the occupation of 4,500 square metres at Blackthorn House in Sandyford.

 Investment market

+Other deals that bolstered take-up during the quarter included AIB occupying 5,250sq m at Block 2 in Heuston South Quarter, while Google increased its suburban footprint with the occupation of 4,500sq m at Blackthorn House in Sandyford.

-Separate figures from Lisney shows the investment market performed strongly again in the third quarter, led by demand for office and private rented sector assets
+Separate figures from Lisney show the investment market performed strongly again in the third quarter, led by demand for office and private rented sector assets

 Total spend reached €1.24 billion in the third quarter and stands at €3.05 billion for the first nine months of 2019.